Tommy Gavin

-Thomas Michael "Tommy" Gavin is a fictional character and the protagonist of the FX television series Rescue Me.
+Thomas Michael "Tommy" Gavin is a fictional character and the protagonist of the FX comedy-drama series Rescue Me.
 He is portrayed by Denis Leary.
-For his portrayal, Leary was nominated for the Golden Globe Award (2005) and the Primetime Emmy Award (2006, 2007) for Outstanding Lead Actor in a Drama Series.
-The character's name was created by Denis Leary and Peter Tolan, after Leary met a Bronx police officer named Tommy Gavin.
+For his portrayal, Leary was nominated for a Golden Globe Award (2005) and two Emmy Awards (2006 and 2007).
+Leary and Peter Tolan, the creators of Rescue Me, named the character after a police officer from the Bronx whom Leary knew.

 Biography

-Thomas Michael "Tommy" Gavin (born December 19, 1963) is a third generation New York City Fire Department Firefighter with an Irish Catholic upbringing, although a Lapsed Catholic into adulthood.
+Thomas Michael Gavin (born December 19, 1963) is a third-generation New York City Fire Department firefighter of Irish Catholic origin, although he is a lapsed Catholic in adulthood.

 Tommy followed in his father's footsteps and became a firefighter in 1986.
 Tommy was first assigned as a "Probie" or Probationary Firefighter to a firehouse in the Meatpacking District of Manhattan.
 Throughout his career, Tommy has transferred several times to firehouses in both Brooklyn and Uptown Manhattan.
 Tommy is currently the Senior Firefighter, or "Senior Man" of New York City Fire Department Ladder Company 62 (a.k.a.
 "62 Truck"), quartered with Engine Company 99 and the Chief of the 15th (later 30th) Battalion in northern Harlem, Manhattan.
 During one season of the show, Tommy was temporarily transferred to Engine Company 336/Ladder Company 73, a firehouse on Staten Island.

 Tommy's fire company and firehouse lost four men during the attacks of 9/11, one of whom was Tommy's cousin and best friend, Jimmy Keefe.
 Jimmy had been the Senior Man of 62 Truck prior to his death.
 Tommy also personally knew fifty-six other firefighters who were killed on 9/11.
 Tommy is also a motivational speaker/consultant for the New York City Fire Academy, as seen in the pilot and final episodes.
 Tommy is a working class, blue collar personality with skills in carpentry, mechanics and plumbing as well as his firefighting career.
 Tommy likes to drive pickup trucks as his personal vehicle including a mid 90s Ford F-150, a new Cadillac Escalade (briefly, after being given it as a gift by Jimmy's widow Sheila), and a Dodge Ram 1500.
 Tommy has also shown skill in hand-to-hand combat and firearms usage.